RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       When Change Weather is called, it will immediately start transitioning to the new weather preset over the transition length.

-      When Change Weather is called, this new weather state will be applied indefinitely, until another state change is called for.
+      When Change Weather is called, this new global weather state will be applied indefinitely, until another state change is called for.

 -----
 RANDOM WEATHER VARIATION